bazel-contrib/rules_fuzzing/docs/cc-fuzzing-rules.md

   rarely.
 * `<name>_run`: An executable target used to launch the fuzz test using a simpler, engine-agnostic command line interface.
+* `<name>_oss_fuzz`: Generates a `<name>_oss_fuzz.tar` archive containing
+  the fuzz target executable and its associated resources (corpus, dictionary, etc.) in a format suitable for unpacking in the $OUT/ directory of an OSS-Fuzz build.
+This target can be used inside the `build.sh` script of an OSS-Fuzz project.

 > TODO: Document here the command line interface of the `<name>_run` targets.